 - Beef up your content marketing efforts (almost all Featured Snippets are extracted from content that ranks in the top 10 positions).

 - Use SEMrush to study your competition and learn what they’ve done to obtain snippet space.

-- Enter the query your audience might use into Google and see what the Featured Snippet is.
-If your competition is already hogging the space, go to “People also ask” section and optimize your content for those queries.
+- Enter the query your audience might use into Google and see what the current Featured Snippet is.
+If your competition is already hogging the space, go to the “People also ask” section and optimize your content for those queries.

 - Rewrite your content to answer two or more questions instead of just one.
 This can get your website into Featured Snippets for related queries.

 - Keep your content short and sweet.
 Use bullet points and a short paragraph structure for easy readability.